hcelenkk/umuttepeTurizm.github.io/assets/frontend/datepicker/README.md

   });
 </script>
 ```
 The above code will alert the new date selected.
-For example: `01-16-2016` or January 16, 2016
+For example: `01-16-2016` or Ocak 16, 2016

 ## Themes
 You can specify the color theme of the date picker by adding `theme` option upon initialization: